tcardoso2/considering/DOCUMENTATION.md

 -   `el` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** is the element to find.

 Returns **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** true if the value is found.
 It leaves the {iterator} in the state pointing to that value.
 Otherwise returns false and leaves the {iterator} in it's last position.

+### toEndString

+Gets the remainder of the string from the iterator's pointer till the end.
+It changes the pointer state

+Returns **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the remaining string.

 ## object